Indang: Barangays

-Indang is politically subdivided into 36 Barangays.
+Indang is politically subdivided into 36 barangays, as indicated in the matrix below and the image herein.
+Each barangay consists of puroks and some have sitios.

 Demographics

 Population

 In the 2020 census, the population of Indang, was 68,699 people, with a density of sigfig 68,699/74.90.
 There are five (5) residential subdivisions within the municipality which occupies 44.75 hectares of land.

 Languages

 The municipality of Indang has a majority of English and Tagalog speakers.
 Almost all households in the town are bilingual and know how to speak English.

 Religion

-Christianity is the predominant faith, composed of Roman Catholics, Protestants, and other independent Christian groups.
+Christianity is the predominant faith, composed of Catholics, Protestants, and other independent Christian groups.
 A considerable percentage of the population are also composed of Muslims.
 Religious tolerance exists among members of different sects.

 Economy

 Agriculture

 The economy of Indang largely depends on agriculture.
 It is a first-class municipality.
 The 80.45% or 7,176.38 hectares are primarily devoted to agriculture.
 They are predominantly planted with various types of crops like coconut, banana, coffee, fruit trees, and pineapple, while there are small portions of rice, root crops, vegetables, and corn.
 Most farmers are engaged in multi-cropping farming system.
 The largest number of employment is farming and trading of agricultural products.
 Livestock and poultry raisers occupied an area of about 22.76 hectares or 0.32% of the total agricultural area.

 Indang has a public market, located in Poblacion 4, where goods such as vegetables, seafood, meat, and household items are sold.

 On the trade and industry, existing commercial and agribusiness establishments play a relatively major role in the predominantly agri-based economy of Indang.

 Municipal record on this establishment shows the wholesale and retail trade stores are clustered within the poblacion or urban area while in the rural, the trading establishments are dominated by sari-sari stores.

 Agro-business commercial farms raise large volumes of livestock and poultry.
 As per record of the municipal agricultural office, there are existing hog farms, broiler farms, layer and breeder farms.

 Indang Public Market and Slaughterhouse stand on 20,316 square metre government-owned property along J. Dimabiling St., Poblacion IV.
 This public market has three simple market buildings and "Bagsakan" for wholesale trading.
 The slaughterhouse occupies an area of 1,800 square metres, which is adjacent to meat section of market building.
 It has complete facilities like corral and hog-holding pen with drainage and sanitation facilities.